CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 	- Initial programming for the control algorithm
 	- Design PCB to connect all components
 	- Select and order motor + battery pack
+	- Success Plan for report due Friday the 19th
+- UES Doc
+	- Clubs rehaul
+	- ACI add to agenda
+	- -Clubs
+		- Policy rehaul
+		- From USC
+		- Vice chairs on commission are delegation committee
+		- PF 2nd month of every semester (add grace period?)
+		- Clubs commission person can be anyone on team with a leadership position
+		- Must always attend
+		- Meeting are at set intervals
+		- Start of the final month of every semester?
+		- Feedback from stakeholders
+	- -WESEL for CMLP53
+		- 3D printer (electrical enclosures, etc., validate)
+		- ask eugen
 - Project stuff
   collapsed:: true
 	- Email Pearce about Pipe Fitting